mattfaltyn/awesome-neuro-symbolic-ai/README.md

 If you want to contribute to this list (please do), send me a pull request or contact me [@mattfaltyn](https://mattfaltyn.github.io/).

 ## Logical Neural Network (LNN) Framework
+A `Neural = Symbolic` framework for sound and complete weighted real-value logic created by IBM Research.

 ### Libraries
 -